History of Palestine: Early Israelites and Philistines

 After the withdrawal of the Egyptians, Canaan became home to the Israelites and the Philistines.
-The first record of the name Israel is documented in the Merneptah stele, established by Pharaoh Merneptah around 1209 BCE.
 The Israelites settled the central highlands, a loosely defined highland region stretching from the Judean hills in the south to the Samarian hills in the north.
 Based on the archaeological evidence, they did not overtake the region by force, but instead branched out of the indigenous Canaanite peoples.
-The population, at most forty-five thousand, were poor and lived relatively isolated from the Canaanite city-states that occupied the plains and the coastal regions.
-In contrast to the Philistines, the Israelites did not eat pork, preferred plain pottery, and circumcised their boys.

-Sometime in the 12th century, the Philistines, who had immigrated from the Aegean region, settled in the southern coast of Palestine.
+During the 12th century BCE, the Philistines, who had immigrated from the Aegean region, settled in the southern coast of Palestine.
 Traces of Philistines appeared at about the same time as the Israelites.
 The Philistines are credited with introducing iron weapons, chariots, and new ways of fermenting wine to the local population.
 Over time, the Philistines integrated with the local population and they, like other people in Palestine, were engulfed by first the Assyrian empire and later the Babylonian empire.
 In the 6th century, they disappeared from written history.